vibr77/AppleIIDiskIIStm32F411/README.md

 The current software version rely on :
 - STM32 HAL Driver from STMicro
-- FATFS 0.15 (becareful STCUBEMX32 override to version 0.11)
+- FATFS 0.15 (becareful STCUBEMX32 overrides to version 0.11)
-- CJOSN for configuration file (with some tweaks to make FATFS working)
+- CJSON for configuration file (with some tweaks to make FATFS working)
 - SSD1306 Lib with DMA

 Software Architecture:

 the maximum track size is 13*512*8= 53 248 Bits or 6656 Bytes

-2 Unsigned char Buffers are used :
 - DMA_BIT_TX_BUFFER[6656];   	// For reading part
-- DMA_BIT_RX_BUFFER[6656];		// For writing part

 weakBitTank uint_8 array & fakeBitTank char array are used to manage some copy protection mecanism